clydemcqueen/bluerov2_gz/README.md

 Additional information regarding the usage of each model may be found in a model's respective directory.

+## ROS2 and Colcon

+ROS2 users should add `ardupilot_gazebo -b ros2` and `bluerov2_gz` to the colcon workspace and use colcon to build and manage the environment.

 ## Caveats

 * The models need tuning